rjwalls/CS4401-notes/2019-03-21-basics_controlflow_hijacking.md

 ---
-title:  "Lecture Notes: Moving Beyond the Stack"
+title:  "Lecture Notes: Basics of Control-flow Hijacking"
 date:   2019-03-21 09:00:00
 categories: notes lecture
 layout: post
 ---

-So far we've talked (a lot) about one specific bug related to memory management: buffer overflows.
+So far we've talked (a lot) about one specific bug related to memory
+management: buffer overflows.
+We've discussed how a simple buffer overflow can be used by an attacker to take control of a program's execution.
+In other words, we introduced the most basic example of a **control-flow hijacking** attack.

 Today we are going to talk more about memory management in C and how memory mis-management can lead to many different types of errors.

 Memory is allocated in multiple ways in C-based languages: